soheilshapouri/soheilshapouri.github.io/about.md

 # About Me

-I'm Soheil Shapouri, an evolutionary and cross-cultural psychologist with a passion for understanding how ecological threats shape cultures and influence emotions and social behaviors.
-My true love, however, is exploring new statistical techniques.
-Lately, I've been diving into the challenge of non-independent data points using machine learning, Bayesian, and frequentist appraoches.
-In long term, I aim to bridge the gap between theory-driven psychology and data-driven computer science.
+I'm Soheil Shapouri a postdoctoral fellow at UCLA with a passion for understanding how ecological threats such as infecious diseases, natural disasters, and technogical catasrophies shape who we are, what we feel, and how we live together.
+My true love, however, is learning new statistical techniques.
+In the long term, I aim to bridge the gap between theory-driven social sciences and data-driven computer science.

 <div style="text-align: left; margin-left: 0; margin-right: auto;">